lark-parser/lark/README.md

 *Note: I really wanted to add PLY to the benchmark, but I couldn't find a working JSON parser anywhere written in PLY.
 If anyone can point me to one that actually works, I would be happy to add it!*

+*Note 2: The parsimonious code has been optimized for this specific test, unlike the other benchmarks (Lark included).
+Its "real-world" performance may not be as good.*

 #### Feature comparison

 | Library | Algorithm | Grammar | Builds tree? | Supports ambiguity? | Can handle every CFG? | Line/Column tracking | Generates Stand-alone